Business hours: 8 a.m. to 8 p.m., Monday-Friday; 9 a.m. to 3 p.m., Saturday; CLOSED, Sunday

 - Access to the Unit's Academic Services Center, with PC and MAC workstations, laser printers, and hookup to the Campus Network and the Internet

 - Access to a small, central fitness facility

 - Crossroads is the nearest dining center, only a half-block away

 Freeborn Hall, one building in the Unit 1 complex, is designated as a Substance-Free Environment.
 Residents actively agree to keep the community free of smoke, alcohol, and drugs.
 They plan and host substance-free programs, events, and activities.

 The DSRP is sponsored by the University and the State Department of Rehabilitation.
-The program provides students with experienced staff to assist with personal care while students are developing their independent learning skills.
-The Housing Office works closely with the DSRP to accommodate students with disabilities.
-Some residence hall rooms are modified for physically, hearing, and visually impaired students.
+The program provides students with experienced staff to assist with personal care while students are developing their independent-living skills.
+The Housing Office works closely with the DSRP to accommodate students with accommodations.
+Some residence hall rooms are modified for mobility, hearing, and sight-impaired students.

 No Smoking Policy

 UC Berkeley is committed to providing a healthy, smoke-free environment for students, faculty and staff.
 Accordingly, no smoking is permitted in student rooms or inside buildings, including lounges, balconies and breezeways, and stairways.
 Smoking is only permitted outside in designated areas.